ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/profile/buttons/index.rst

 Each member may also specify their own HTML Formatting buttons.
 These buttons are available for use when creating or editing channel entries.
-By default, these will include the buttons specified in the :doc:`/cp/settings/buttons` area.
+By default, these will include the buttons specified in the :doc:`/cp/settings/buttons/index` settings page.
 The user may edit or add to the buttons as desired.
-More information on button creation/editing is available on the :doc:`/cp/settings/buttons` page.
+More information on button creation/editing is available on the :doc:`/cp/settings/buttons/index` settings page.

 ..
 Permissions